 Maasai Mara National Reserve

 The best part about Kenya is that it isn’t just about wildlife and forests.
 Its charm also lies beyond it and the calm shores that harbour the serene Diani Beach prove it.
 One of the most-visited and loved destinations in Kenya, Diani Beach is the perfect place to get lost in the waves of nature.
-After you are done with your safari tour, head to this beauty to bask in its tropical weather and enjoy a mesmerizing view of its palm-lined beach and untarnished white sands.
+After you are done with Kenya safari tours, head to this beauty to bask in its tropical weather and enjoy a mesmerizing view of its palm-lined beach and untarnished white sands.
 It is also where tourists can enjoy loads of watersports such as diving, fishing and kitesurfing.

 Lake Nakuru is known for being home to huge flocks of flamingoes.
 However, it nurtures a vast number of other species of birds too.
 It is one of the Rift Valley lakes with a high level of algae in the water.
 That’s the reason millions of birds visit it throughout the year from surroundings places.
 Pelicans, cormorants, the African fish eagle, the Goliath heron and hammerkops are some of the major birds seen around the lake.
 As the lake is a part of Lake Nakuru National Park, you can also spot black and white rhinos, giraffes, lions and cheetahs.
 Isn’t it a perfect place to crash on a weekend for wildlife photography?